jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

   (b) the person in respect of whom the application is made:
   (c) any barrister or solicitor appointed pursuant to section 65(1) to represent that person:
   (d) any other person upon whom a copy of the application has been served in accordance with section 63.
-(2) When an application for the exercise of the court's jurisdiction under this Act has been filed in a court, any Family Court Judge may direct the Registrar to convene a pre-hearing conference.
+(2) When an application for the exercise of the court's jurisdiction under this Act has been filed in a court, a Family Court Judge or Family Court Associate may direct the Registrar to convene a pre-hearing conference.
 (3) On receiving a request under subsection (1) or a direction under subsection (2), the Registrar shall— (a) appoint a time and place for the holding of a pre-hearing conference, being as soon as reasonably practicable after the receipt of the request or direction; and
   (b) give notice to each of the persons referred to in paragraphs (a) to (d) of subsection (1) of the time and place of the pre-hearing conference, and request each of those persons to attend the conference.